 - Duty Deferral - Delayed payment of duties on goods that enter the U.S. market

-- Duty Exemption - No duties on or quota charges on imported goods that are later re-exported
+- Duty Exemption - No duties on imported goods that are later re-exported

-- Inverted Tariff - Manufacturing-specific benefits - with case-by-case approval by the FTZ Board - that can include reduction of duties if a lower tariff rate applies to the finished product leaving the zone than the tariff rates that would have applied on foreign components.
+- Inverted Tariff - Manufacturing-specific benefits - can include reduction of duties if a lower tariff rate applies to the finished product leaving the zone than the tariff rates that would have applied on the foreign components.

-- Logistical Benefits - Reductions in merchandise processing fees because zone users may be able to file a single customs "entry" (and pay a single fee) per week rather than making multiple entries during the course of a week
+- Logistical Benefits - Reductions in merchandise processing fees due to a single customs "entry" (pay one fee) per week rather than making multiple entries during the course of a week

 - Other Benefits - Elimination of duties on waste, scrap and rejected or defective parts